kmlee0314/oa4j/README.md

 ```

 ## CtrlExt (oa4j\Native\CtrlExt <-> at.rocworks.oa4j.base.ExternHdl)<br>
 It is possible to call a Java function from WinCC OA control language.
 The control extension JavaCtrlExt must be loaded and a Subclass of ExternHdlFunction must be implemented.
 This class can be used to execute a function.
 Executing the Java function in Control is done with the control function "javaCall" and "javaCallAsync".
-E.g.: javaCall("ApiTestExternHdl", "myFunTest", makeDynAnytype("hello", 1, true), out); A list of variables can be passed as input parameters and a list of values can be passed out by the Java function (it is the return value of the Java function). <br>
+E.g.: javaCall("ApiTestExternHdl", "myFunTest", makeDynAnytype("hello", 1, true), out); A list of variables can be passed as input parameters and a list of values can be passed out by the Java function (it is the return value of the Java function).
+It is also possible to execute ctrl callback functions from Java.
+An example can be found in project/example/panels/JavaCtrlExt.pnl and the Java source src/test/java/ApiTestExternHdl.java.
+For each javaCall a new Java object of the given class is created (where a reference pointer to the WaitCond object in C++ is stored in the case of an async call).<br>
 ```
     // Java Code (Class ApiTestExternHdl)
     public DynVar execute(String function, DynVar parameter) {